-According to a study published in the National Bureau of Economic Research, incorrect choices in Medicare PDPs seem to be prevalent.
+Updated Dec.
+23, 2018.
+According to a study published in the National Bureau of Economic Research, wrong choices in Medicare Part D seem to be prevalent.
 Fewer than 10% of individuals are enrolled in the most cost-effective plan.
-Therefore, the question “How to Get Low Cost Prescription Insurance Coverage” is very real.
+Therefore, the question “How to Get Low Cost Medicare Part D Plans” is very genuine.
 It may save you thousands of dollars, which quite often much higher savings than those from shopping for MAPD or Medigap plans.

-The right Part D choice is not easy because it is a “moving target”, so to speak.
+The right Medicare Part D choice is not easy because it is a “moving target.”
 Patient conditions change, new generic drugs appear on the market all the time, and so forth.
-Individuals normally change their PDP plan for the next year during the Annual Enrollment Period (AEP).
-Therefore, the standard estimation tools (such as Medicare Prescription Plan Finder) cannot take potential future changes into account.
+Individuals usually change their PDP plan for the next year during the Medicare Open Enrollment Period.
+Therefore, the standard estimation tools (such as the Medicare Prescription Plan Finder) cannot take potential future changes into account.
 Also, there are too many companies (40-50) to choose from, and the study mentioned above concludes that this abundance of choices leads to bad decision making.
 Nevertheless, such tools can be quite helpful as long as you follow the guidelines described below.

-How to Get Low Cost Prescription Insurance Coverage – Guidelines
+How to Get Low Cost Medicare Part D Plans- List of Prescription Drugs

-2. There is a tendency to pay more attention to Monthly Premium rather than to Estimated Annual Drug Costs.
-Estimated Annual Drug Costs include ALL of your annual drug related expenses: premiums, deductibles, co-payments, and formulary restrictions.
+There is a tendency to pay more attention to Monthly Premium rather than to Estimated Annual Drug Costs.
+Estimated Annual Drug Costs include ALL of your annual drug-related expenses: premiums, deductibles, co-payments, and formulary restrictions.
 They provide an adequate basis for the proper cost comparison.

 Please give us your feedback!

-What do you think about How to Get Low Cost Prescription Insurance Coverage?
+What do you think about How to Get Low Cost Medicare Part D Plans?
 Write your comments.

 For help finding the best Medicare or Individual Health Plan for you, please contact Liberty Medicare or call us at 877-657-7477.